randomblast/drupal-facebook/README.txt

   facebook.php.
 For example, if you checked the libs out of subversion, add
   $conf['fb_api_file'] = 'sites/all/modules/fb/facebook-platform/facebook.php';
-  near the end of your settings.php
+  near the end of your settings.php.
+  If you downloaded the bundle, this might work:
+  $conf['fb_api_file'] = 'sites/all/modules/fb/facebook-platform/php/facebook.php';
   Customize the path above as needed for your installation.

 - If you intend to support canvas pages, install a Facebook-aware